-- 19.3.1 Databases, registries and repositories (tissue banks) all involve the collection of information and/or biological specimens over time. - 19.3.2 Databases, registries and repositories may be created for research, diagnostic or clinical/operational purposes or any combination of the above-mentioned. - 19.3.3 With advances in molecular techniques and information technology, data and tissue banks constitute a valuable resource for researchers to address questions extending far beyond those envisaged when the data and/or specimens were first collected. - 19.3.4 Data management: To ensure that participants' privacy and confidentiality are protected, databases, registries and repositories must develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens. - 19.3.5 Material transfer Agreements: When information and/or specimens are provided to researchers outside the UFS Faculty of Health Sciences and its affiliates, use of the data and/or specimens must comply with any additional requirements of the recipient institution and its Institutional Review Board.
+19.4.1 Databases, registries, biobanks and repositories (blood or tissue banks) all involve the collection of information and/or biological specimens over time.

+- 19.4.2 Databases, registries, biobanks and repositories may be created for research, diagnostic, clinical, or operational purposes or any combination of the above-mentioned. - 19.4.3 With advances in molecular techniques and information technology, data and tissue banks constitute a valuable resource for researchers to address questions extending far beyond those envisaged when the data and/or specimens were first collected. - 19.4.4 Data management: To ensure that participants' privacy and confidentiality are protected, databases, registries and repositories must develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens. - 19.4.5 Material transfer Agreements: When information and/or specimens are provided to researchers outside the UFS Faculty of Health Sciences and its affiliates, the use of the data and/or specimens must comply with any additional requirements of the recipient institution and its Institutional Review Board.
 Likewise, the recipient institution must agree to comply with all terms stipulated by the donor institution.
 These inter-institutional agreements should be confirmed in writing.
-If the institution with which information and/or specimens are being shared is in another country, the regulations of the countries concerned, as well as regulations about the international transport of human material, must also be adhered to. - 19.3.6 Researchers with existing databases, registries and repositories needs to register these with the HSREC and develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens to enable future research
+If the institution with which information and/or specimens are being shared is in another country, the regulations of the countries concerned, as well as regulations about the international transport of human material, must also be adhered to. - 19.4.6 Researchers with existing databases, registries and repositories need to register these with the HSREC and develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens to enable future research. - 19.4.7 All research, including that undertaken for further qualifications using registered databases, registries and repositories, requires submission as a new study.
+The study will receive its own HSREC number that will be linked to the main database, registry or repository.